-Once we were done building the city corridor in the south and giving blacks and Native Americans reparations for everything that was stolen from their ancestors, with land and homes and businesses and education, we would settle anyone else who needed sanctuary or wanted to in on this new abundance-based system.
+Once we were done building the city corridor in the south and giving blacks, Asians, and Native Americans reparations for everything that was stolen from their ancestors, with land and homes and businesses and education, we would settle anyone else who needed sanctuary or wanted to in on this new abundance-based system.

 Then we would build a northern maglev train ribbon from Seattle to Boston and a link down to Atlanta and another link from Seattle to LA so we would have a high-tech transportation loop going around the USA.